 Projected utilization of services

 Cost projections are fairly stable across the country.
 But insurance companies estimate utilization of services probability on factors ranging from the medical history of your employees and their dependents to age and gender.
-These details affect plan premiums to you and your employees.
+These details affect plan premiums for you and your employees.
 If a member of your staff is considered a greater risk the group will usually pay a higher premium for insurance coverage.

 The Importance of Underwriting